daianarodrig20/bash/README.md

 - Las mayúsculas y minúsculas importan, "a" es distinto de "A" " Algunos nombres son usados como variables de entorno y no lo debemos utilizar para evitar sobreescribirlas(ej: PATH)

+BUCLES
+FOR
+for VARIABLE in LISTA_VALORES;
+do
+	COMANDO 1
+	COMANDO 2
+	...
+	COMANDO N
+done

+- La lista de valores puede ser un rango númerico: for VARIABLE in 1 2 3 4 5 6 7 8 9 10;
+	for VARIABLE in {1..10};